top of page

 Our advice: stick to your boundaries while showing empathy.
 You can say, “We completely understand if it’s difficult for you to attend, but we hope you can still celebrate with us in spirit.”
 Most guests respect the couple’s wishes once they realize the policy is firm.

-This one comes up a lot: “Is it okay if I have a flower girl or ring bearer but don’t invite other kids?”
+This question comes up frequently: “Is it okay if I have a flower girl or ring bearer but don’t invite other kids?”
 The answer is yes, as long as you’re comfortable with it.
 Many brides include only immediate family children in the ceremony but keep the reception adults-only.
-Just be consistent in how you explain this so it doesn’t feel like favoritism.
+Just be consistent in how you explain this to avoid any feelings of favoritism.

 Some brides choose to arrange a babysitter or kids’ room at the hotel, while others simply let parents make their own plans.
 Either option works.
 The important thing is to be clear on your stance early, so parents have time to prepare.

 This is the heart of many brides’ worries.
 The truth is: not everyone will love your decision, but most will respect it.
-And here’s the encouraging part, we’ve seen time and again that when couples stand by their vision, guests quickly adapt.
+Here’s the encouraging part: we’ve seen time and again that when couples stand by their vision, guests quickly adapt.

 Remember: your wedding day is about celebrating your love.
 You are allowed to create the environment that feels best for you.